MatteoBertoldo7/SLICEOPTIMISATION/README.md

 The ping reachibility test follows these constraints:
 * Servers within the communication slice can communicate with each other.
 * Each host in the respective slice can communicate with the server using the same slice number.
 For example, hosts in slice 2 can communicate with server 2.
-* The Webcams host (01) can communicate with hosts in slice 4.
+* The Webcams host (01) can communicate with routers in slice 4.
 * The Seismic Sensor (05) and River Water Level Sensor (06) can communicate with Public Alert Sirens (02) for security-related purposes.